1m5/1m5-java/src/main/java/io/onemfive/ext/bitcoin/README.md

-# 1m5-bitcoin
+# 1M5 Bitcoin
-A censorship resistant full Bitcoin client and a private Simple Payment Verification (SPV) client.
+A censorship resistant full Bitcoin client, private Simple Payment Verification (SPV) client, and fully remote thin client.

 It uses Tor for accessing the Bitcoin blockchain until blocked then sidesteps blocks using I2P/1DN to get to a 1M5 node that has access to Tor using that node or uses 1DN to complete the